ansible-collections/dellemc.os9/roles/os9_bgp/README.md

 BGP role
 ========

 This role facilitates the configuration of border gateway protocol (BGP) attributes.
 It supports the configuration of router ID, networks, neighbors, and maximum path.
-This role is abstracted for Dell EMC platforms running OS9.
+This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC OS9.

-The BGP role requires an SSH connection for connectivity to a Dell EMC Networking device.
+The BGP role requires an SSH connection for connectivity to a Dell EMC OS9 device.
 You can use any of the built-in OS connection variables.

 Role variables
 --------------

-- Role is abstracted using the *ansible_network_os* variable that can take dellemc.os9.os9 vas a value
+- Role is abstracted using the `ansible_network_os` variable that can take `dellemc.os9.os9` as the value
-- If variable *os9_cfg_generate* is set to true, it generates the role configuration commands in a file
+- If `os9_cfg_generate` is set to true, it generates the role configuration commands in a file
 - Any role variable with a corresponding state variable setting to absent negates the configuration of that variable
 - Setting an empty value for any variable negates the corresponding configuration
 - Variables and values are case-sensitive